JacobDangCS/budget-tracker/README.md

 To run locally, clone repository and type 'npm start' in command line

 ## Project Structure
+- Tracks any given input for income/expense
+- Calculates current balance based on inputs
+- History Component keeps user up to date with previous inputs
+- History can be deleted

 ## API
 - Utilizes Context API

 ## Credits
+Credit to bradtraversy for concept

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.